eduardapontel/memory-game/README.md

 ## How to Contribute 🤝

-If you'd like to contribute to this game, feel free to send pull requests or open issues on the [GitHub repository](https://github.com/eduardapontel/memory-game).
+If you'd like to contribute to this game, feel free to send pull requests or open issues.